lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 include only one Request in the OCSPRequest.RequestList structure.

-The CertID.issuerNameHash and CertID.issuerKeyHash fields contain hashes of the issuer's DN (Distinguished Name) and public key, respectively.
+The CertID.issuerNameHash and CertID.issuerKeyHash fields contain hashes of the issuer's distinguished name (DN) and public key, respectively.
-OCSP clients that
-conform with this profile MUST use SHA-256 as defined in {{Section 2.2 of !RFC5754}} as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.
+OCSP clients that conform with this profile MUST use SHA-256 as defined in {{Section 2.2 of !RFC5754}} as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.